tizkovatereza/Llama-3.1/README.md

 # Llama 3.1 with Code Interpreter

-## Guide for running code with Llama 3.1
+## How to run code with Llama 3.1

-Llama 3.1, the latest release from Meta, is an agentic framework featuring multi-step reasoning, integrated tool search, and a code interpreter.
+Llama 3.1, the latest release from Meta, is an open-source model featuring multi-step reasoning, integrated tool search, and a code interpreter.
 It comes in three sizes: 8B, 70B, and 405B.
 The 405B version is the first openly available model by Meta that rivals other top LLMs in areas like general knowledge, math, tool use, and multilingual translation.

-At this moment, Llama 3.1 is one of the most capable open-source models.

-In this step-by-step tutorial, we show how to give it the code interpreter capabilities and test it on coding and data analysis tasks.
+In this post, we will look closer to its code execution capabilities and provide a step-by-step tutorial for securely running code with Llama 3.1.
+We will test it on coding and data analysis tasks.

-## Llama 3.1 function calling
+I tested two options to run code with Llama 3.1.

-Now, Llama 3.1 natively supports function calling.
+### 1. The built-in function calling.

-The Llama 3.1 family of models has “Built-In Tools” for function calling, in particular

-Brave Search used to perform web searches.
-Wolfram Alpha used to perform complex mathematical calculations.
-Code Interpreter used to evaluate the generated Python code.

-Built-in support only means that the models are better trained at triggering the use of these functions.
-The functions still need to be implemented locally, for which you can follow the tutorial.

-## Different types of LLM code generation

-The function calling feature is not automatic for LLMs.

-### A) Function calling
-Also called tool calling.
-It allows adding “tools” that the LLM can decide to call.
+This approach is native for Llama 3.1 and easy to implement.
+It is recommended to pick 70B or 405B if you want to have a full conversation with function calling.
+The function calling means that you are allowed to add “tools” that the LLM can decide to call.
 It uses tool definitions via JSON schemas.

 The tools usually have a format like this: